srinandan/srinandans-hybrid/README.md

 * `overlays/templates/org-components`: Kustomize has a concept of [components](https://kubectl.docs.kubernetes.io/guides/config_management/components/).
 This folder contains a set of commonly used features or properties that can be enabled at the org level.
 * `overlays/templates/env-components`: This folder contains a set of Kustomize components for  commonly used features or properties that can be enabled at the env level
 * `overlays/<instance-id>`: Create a folder per Apigee Instance. `instance1` is a placeholder name.
 An Apigee instance is a Apigee hybrid runtime installed in a region or data center.
-* `overlays/instance1/environments/<env-name>`: There is a folder for each Apigee environment.
+* `overlays/<instance-id>/environments/<env-name>`: There is a folder for each Apigee environment.
 Within each folder, there can be further sub-folders to enable/disable features per Apigee Environment.
+* `overlays/certificates`: This folder contains the certificates for northbound TLS

 ```sh
 .